 5. Where Are They Now?
 The Legacy of Power Balance

-Today, Power Balance exists as a much smaller brand.
-It has rebranded itself to focus more on lifestyle and fashion rather than scientific claims.
-The website still sells wristbands, apparel, and accessories but with toned-down messaging.
+Today, Power Balance Wristbands exist as part of a much smaller brand.
+The company has rebranded itself to focus more on lifestyle and fashion rather than scientific claims.
+Its website still sells wristbands, apparel, and accessories, but with toned-down messaging.

 The legacy, however, is profound.

-Power Balance is often cited in academic and marketing circles as a quintessential example of the placebo effect, viral marketing, and the pitfalls of pseudoscientific claims.
-It’s a reminder that perception, belief, and branding can sometimes overpower facts—at least temporarily.
+Power Balance Wristbands are often cited in academic and marketing circles as a quintessential example of the placebo effect, viral marketing, and the pitfalls of pseudoscientific claims.
+They serve as a reminder that perception, belief, and branding can sometimes overpower facts at least temporarily.

-A New Era of Wellness Products Since Power Balance, the market has seen countless similar products: from copper bracelets to negative-ion necklaces and quantum-infused water.
-While some offer genuine value, many rely on the same formula: big claims, little evidence, and brilliant marketing.
+Since the rise of Power Balance Wristbands, the market has been flooded with similar products from copper bracelets to negative-ion necklaces and even quantum-infused water.
+While a few may offer some genuine value, many follow the same formula: bold claims, minimal evidence, and clever marketing.

 The Bracelet That Fooled the World